SAIS-S2S-Technology/Roadmap/Roadmap.md

 ### New Global Threat Streams
 AI technologies bring about new security challenges.
 These challenges are both technical -- issues pertaining to AI safety such as AI alignment or adversarial examples -- and strategic -- issues pertaining to the diffusion of AI military technology or the developement of AI enabled kinetic systems in a broader sense.
 Additional risk factors exist.
 These include economic shifts following wide-spread adoption of AI technologies or the deployment of AI for scaled disinformation campaigns.

-We believe that successfully navigating this evolving thread landscape requires an open debate between a range of stakeholders.
+This is a complex threat landscape.
+We believe that an open debate between a range of stakeholders is fundamental to navigating this landscape succesfully.
 Solution development should equally leverage the strengths of the policy and engeneering communities.

 ### Renewed Need for Cooperation
 The adoption of AI technologies offers renewed need for international cooperation.
 To mitigate core risks, existing multilateral frameworks offer a platform that can guide development and deployment of AI technologies.
 Importantly, cooperation should be purused against the obstacles that multilateral approaches face in the present environment.